-EDGE Dance Company 2021 will be creating and sharing with you three brand new works by these current and gritty guest artists.
-We will be inviting you to view the works in 2021.
-Watch this space.
+EDGE Dance Company 2021 will be creating and sharing with you three brand new works by these bold and radical choreographers.
+EDGE Digital will be an exciting evening premiering the films of new works on Fri 16 July 2021.

 Holly Blakey was born in Yorkshire and now based in London, Blakey's dance work spans stage and screen.
 Her award-winning debut live show Some Greater Class performed at the Southbank in summer 2017.
 The Guardian describes “Blakey’s punk, 4am vision of what contemporary dance can be is on the rise” (Kate Hutchinson, The Guardian) with her edgy, diverse and gender fluid cast of dancers.